bofang98/bofang98.github.io/_pages/about.md

 ===
 &#128640; \[Nov, 2022\] I am awarded with the national scholarship for postgraduate students (20,000 RMB).

-&#128640; \[Nov, 2022\] Three papers have been submitted to CVPR2023, focusing on text-video retrieval.
+&#128640; \[Nov, 2022\] Two papers have been submitted to CVPR2023, focusing on text-video retrieval.

 &#128640; \[Oct, 2022\] _MaMiCo_ has been selected as an oral presentation at MM'2022.